Taxation in Australia: History

 The Taxation Administration Act 1953 was assented to on 4 March 1953.

 In 1972, the government of William McMahon appointed the NSW Supreme Court judge Kenneth Asprey to conduct a full and wide-ranging review of the tax system.
 Although controversial when completed for the Whitlam Government in 1975, the Asprey report on taxation has acted "as a guide and inspiration to governments and their advisers for the following 25 years."
 The main recommendations of the report have all been implemented and are today part of Commonwealth taxation in Australia.

 On 20 September 1985, Capital gains tax was introduced.
 The GST replaced the older wholesale sales tax in 2000.

 The Review of Business Taxation chaired by Mr John Ralph suggested sweeping changes to business taxation in Australia.

 In July 2001, the Financial Institutions Duty was abolished.
 Between 2002 and 2005, Bank Account Debits Tax was abolished.

 On 1 July 2012 the Federal government introduced a Carbon price, requiring large emitters of carbon dioxide to purchase permits, the government also introduced a Minerals Resource Rent Tax, originally called a resources 'super profits' tax in the Henry Tax Report.
 The revenue from the carbon pricing regime was used to reduce income tax by increasing the tax-free threshold and increase pensions and welfare payments, as well as introducing compensation for some affected industries.
 The Carbon Tax and associated Resources Rent tax were repealed in 2014.

-When the Liberal-National Coalition (LNP) assumed power in September 2013, they embarked on an ambitious agenda of tax reforms that would shape Australia’s fiscal landscape over the next decade.
-Guided by a vision of fostering economic growth, supporting small businesses, and easing the tax burden on individuals, the LNP introduced a suite of measures that reflected their commitment to a stronger, more competitive economy.
-These reforms spanned small business tax reductions, personal income tax relief, superannuation adjustments, and the strategic repeal of certain taxes, all rolled out with a focus on enhancing fiscal sustainability while delivering tangible benefits to Australian households and enterprises.
-The period from 2013 to 2022 stands out as a transformative era in taxation policy, with the LNP’s strategies leaving a lasting impact.
-One key achievement was their effort to bolster Australia’s small business sector, often described as the backbone of the national economy.
+When the Liberal-National Coalition (LNP) assumed power in September 2013, they embarked on an agenda of tax reforms that would shape Australia's fiscal landscape over the next decade.
+The LNP introduced a suite of measures that reflected their election commitments.
+These reforms spanned small business tax reductions, personal income tax relief, and superannuation adjustments.